-- ▶ The .asc file is a detached cryptographic signature that can be used to help verify the authenticity of the release. - The .md5 file is an MD5 hash of the release to aid in verify the validity of the release download. - $\,\,$ The $\,$. sha file is a SHA512 hash of the release to aid in verify the validity of the release download.
+- " The tar.bz2 file contains the Bzip2-compressed tarball with the source code. - " The .asc file is a detached cryptographic signature that can be used to help verify the authenticity of the release. - " The .md5 file is an MD5 hash of the release to aid in verify the validity of the release download.

+The .sha file is a SHA512 hash of the release to aid in verify the validity of the release download.